Mark Ingram II Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Recent Performances

-- In last week's matchup against the Dolphins, Ingram carried the ball four times for 17 yards (4.2 yards per carry).
+- In last week's matchup with the Dolphins, Ingram racked up 17 yards on four carries (averaging 4.2 yards per carry).

-- Over his last three games, Ingram has 27 rushing yards (9.0 per game) on 13 carries.
+- Over his last three games, Ingram has piled up 13 carries for 27 yards (9.0 per game).

 Ingram's New Orleans Teammates